qiskit-community/prototype-entanglement-forging/docs/3-explanatory_material/explanatory_material.md

 #### Fixing the Hartree-Fock bitstring

-In some cases, it is possible to increase the accuracy of simulations and speed up the execution by setting `fix_first_bitstring=True` in `EntanglementgForgedConfig`.
+In some cases, it is possible to increase the accuracy of simulations and speed up the execution by setting `fix_first_bitstring=True` in `EntanglementForgedConfig`.
 This bypasses the computation of the first bitstring and replaces the result with HF energy.

 This setting requires an ansatz that leaves the Hartree-Fock (HF) state unchanged under `var_form`.
 As a rule of thumb, this can be achieved by restricting entanglement between the qubits representing occupied orbitals (bits = 1) in the HF state and the qubits representing unoccupied orbitals (bits = 0) in the HF state.

-For example, this figure from [1] shows the A, B, and C qubits entangled with the hop cates, D & E qubits entangled with hop gates, while the partition between (A,B,C) and (D,E) are only entangled with a CZ gate.
+For example, this figure from [1] shows the A, B, and C qubits entangled with the hop gates, D & E qubits entangled with hop gates, while the partition between (A,B,C) and (D,E) are only entangled with a CZ gate.

 <img src="figs/Fig_5_c.png" width="250">